majazocom/halloween-fight-project/README.md

     },
     {
         id: 7,
-        name: 'That girl from Grudge',
+        name: 'That girl from The Ring',
         speciality: 'spook'
     },
 ]